ansys/pymapdl/doc/ansys_examples.rst

 ANSYS APDL Interactive Control Examples
 =======================================
 These examples are used to demonstrate how to convert an existing ANSYS APDL script to a python ``pyansys`` script.
-You could also simply use the built-in ``ConvertFile`` function within pyansys:
+You could also simply use the built-in ``convert_script`` function within pyansys:

 .. code:: python